 Your Right to KnowTitle I, Part A Program Requirements under ESEA

-- Whether the teacher is teaching under emergency or conditional certificate by which state qualifications were waived; and/or
+- Whether the teacher is teaching under an emergency or other provisional status through which Washington qualifications or certification criteria have been waived.

 - Completed at least two years of study at an institution of higher education; or

 - Obtained an associate’s or higher degree; or

 - Pass the ETS ParaPro Assessment.
 The assessment measures skills, and content knowledge related to reading, writing and math;

 - Completed previously the apprenticeship requirements and must present a journeycard or certificate.
 The portfolio and apprenticeships are no longer offered for enrollment; however, the Office of Superintendent of Public Instruction (OSPI) will continue to honor this pathway.